jsblanco/NextJsCourse/8-complete-app/posts/gw-maulerfiend.md

 featured: false
 slug: 'gw-maulerfiend'
 title: 'Maulerfiend'
-excerpt: "The Chaos Space Marines Maulerfiend is a terrifying model to bring more punch in melee to your army."
+excerpt: "The Chaos Space Marines Maulerfiend is a terrifying model that adds some punch in melee to your army."
 image: 'maulerfiend.jpg'
 date: '2022-12-13'
 manufacturer: 'Games Workshop'